TeamCCEP/teamccep.github.io/_pages/WebexAPIFromWxCC.md

       2. Each API endpoint doc page lists which scopes are required, so use that as your guide, to which and how many scopes to check off
          1. For me, I am going to only select `spark-admin:people_read`, so that I can lookup users in the directory
    6. Click to Add Service App
-4. Copy your Client Secret to some place safe, as you'll need it in the future, and you can never get it again
+4. Copy your Client ID and Secret to your notes

 ## Authorize the Service App